imyhalex/comp-sci-study-journal/csci1270/transactions.md

     - Data file
     - Stable storage
     - Log Sequence Number (LSN)
-- Maintain a log file that contains the changes that txns make to databse
+- Maintain a log file that contains the changes that txns make to database
     - Log is separate from data files
     - Log will also be written to stable storage
     - Log contains enough information to perform the necessary undo and redo actions to restore the database